 Now you need to place your pockets on your dress.
-This is personal preference, so you’ll need to do some testing.
-I did this by trying the dress on and putting my hand on my thigh as is if was in an invisible pocket.
+This is a personal preference, so you’ll need to do some testing.
+I did this by trying the dress on and putting my hand on my thigh as if were in an invisible pocket.
 And then I placed a pin at the bottom of my fingertip.

 Pin in place all around the edges.

 Stitch in place close to the edge.
 I used a straight stitch even though it’s a knit since you don’t have to worry about stretch much with pockets.

 That’s it!
 Now all you pocket lovers have a place to put your hands in your heavy-weight knit dresses!

 Here’s the full list of River posts and tutorials: